victorhqc/min-vid/docs/metrics.md

-What is the overall usage of Min Vid?  **This is the standard DAU/MAU analysis.**  This graph reports overall installations of Min Vid, but does not report actual usage of the add-on's functionality.
+What is the overall usage of Min Vid?  **This is the standard DAU/MAU analysis.**  This graph reports overall installations of Min Vid, but does not report actual usage of the extension's functionality.

 ![](images/kpi-1.png)